Míchel (footballer, born 1975): Girona

 On 9 July 2021, Míchel signed as coach of Girona on a one-year deal with the option of a second year.
-He achieved promotion in his first season after a 3–1 win over Tenerife in the playoff final, while also making the last 16 of the Copa del Rey where the Catalans lost 2–1 at home to his former club Rayo.
+He achieved promotion in his first season after a 3–1 win over Tenerife in the playoff final, while also making the last 16 of the Copa del Rey where the Catalans lost 2–1 at home to his former employers Rayo.

 Míchel signed a new contract on 19 May 2022, while his club's promotion was still uncertain; his new deal was to 2024.
 They eventually achieved this in the playoffs.

 Girona finished the first part of the 2023–24 season in first place, level on 48 points with Real Madrid.
 On 4 May 2024, he led his team to a 4–2 win over Barcelona, securing their first ever qualification for the UEFA Champions League.

+On 28 May 2026, following Girona's relegation, Míchel left the Estadi Montilivi.

+Ajax

+On 2 June 2026, Míchel became head coach of Ajax on a two-year deal.

 Tactics

 In his spell as Girona manager, Michel was noted for utilising a low build-up style in a 3–3–1–3 formation, with principles such as the goalkeeper playing as a center-back and a diamond midfield.
 He also deployed two wingers high and wide, and a striker pinning the stoppers to create space for the number-ten and inverted full-backs occupying the space left in the middle.